PRESS DIGEST- British Business - June 28

-June 29 Uber Technologies Inc said on Thursday that the ride-hailing services company had completed 5 billion trips, as of May 20.

-June 28 The following are the top stories on the business pages of British newspapers.
+June 28 (Reuters) - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 The Times